guilhemmarchand/DA-ITSI-TELEGRAF-KAFKA/docs/service_creation.rst

 * **DA-ITSI-TELEGRAF-KAFKA-Kafka_topic_monitoring**: provides insight momitoring for one or more Kafka topics

+* **DA-ITSI-TELEGRAF-KAFKA-Kafka_connect**: provides insight monitoring for the Kafka connect infrastructure

-**As a general practice, if you first goal is designing the IT infrastrucure in ITSI, a good generique recommendation is to create a main service container for your Kafka infrastrastruce.**
+**As a general practice, if you first goal is designing the IT infrastructure in ITSI, a good generic recommendation is to create a main service container for your Kafka infrastructure.**

 **As such, every service that will design will be linked to the main service. (the main server depends on them)**